-Osaka Rakugo: Comic Storytelling in Japan’s Cultural Heartland (manuscript recently completed).
+Osaka Rakugo: Comic Storytelling in Japan’s Cultural Heartland (reviewed and under revision).

-“Mishima Yukio: Gay Man Not of His Time” (tentative) in The Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer History.
+“Mishima Yukio (1925-1970)” in The Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer History.
 Edited by Rebecca Parks (forthcoming, Charles Scribner’s Sons).

 “Rakugo’s Negotiation of Militarism during the World War II Years” in Defamiliarizing Japan’s Asia-Pacific War.
 Edited by W. Puck Brecher and Michael Myers (forthcoming, University of Hawai‘i Press).